Guidelines about chlamydia treatment were updated September 2018.

 - Azithromycin 1g, immediately, then 500mg each day, for 2 days.

-Azithromycin 1g for chlamydia infection not available online – please visit your GP or local Sexual Health or GUM clinic, or telephone NHS 111.
+Azithromycin 1g for chlamydia infection not available from Dr Fox – please visit your GP or local Sexual Health or GUM clinic, or telephone NHS 111.

 Alternative chlamydia treatment options